 The agreement with Mr. Mueller provides for a base salary of \$500,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$250,000 for 2008.
 It also entitles Mr. Mueller to earn incentive compensation for future years targeted at 100% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Mueller is also entitled to receive (i) a grant of an option to purchase 1,093,288 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period, and (ii) a grant of 109,329 shares of our common stock which shares shall be fully vested on the grant date.
+Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Mueller is also entitled to receive (i) a grant of an option to purchase approximately 1.1 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period, and (ii) a grant of 108,899 shares of our common stock which shares shall be fully vested on the grant date.
 The shares subject to the foregoing grants will have a grant or exercise price equal to the initial public offering price.

 The agreement with Mr. Bachus provides for a base salary of \$275,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$68,750 for 2008.
 It also entitles Mr. Bachus to earn incentive compensation for future years targeted at 50% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Bachus is also entitled to receive a grant of an option to purchase 393,584 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.
+Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Bachus is also entitled to receive a grant of an option to purchase approximately 0.4 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.

 The agreement with Mr. Meyer provides for a base salary of \$300,000 per year, subject to annual review by the Compensation Committee, and a fixed bonus of \$75,000 for 2008.
 It also entitles Mr. Meyer to earn incentive compensation for future years targeted at 50% of his base salary, subject to the satisfaction of criteria to be established by our compensation committee.
-Subject to the approval of the compensation committee and immediately upon effectiveness of this offering, Mr. Meyer is also entitled to receive a grant of an option to purchase 437,315 shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.
+Subject to the approval of the compensation committee and immediately prior to the completion of this offering, Mr. Meyer is also entitled to receive a grant of an option to purchase approximately 0.4 million shares of our common stock, which will vest ratably, on an annual basis, over a five-year period and will have an exercise price equal to the initial public offering price.